codsen/codsen/packages/email-comb/README.md

 WEAKNESSES:

 - Increased risk of bugs compared to cleaners that use parsing because, essentially, we work on input as text.
-This library is used by some top UK brands and agencies and is well-tested.
+Having said that, EmailComb is used by some top UK brands and agencies and is well-tested.
 - Custom algorithm narrows the possible contributors' pool (compared to the competition who use PostCSS)
 - **Does not support external stylesheets** or JS injecting more classes (because it's an email development-oriented tool)